 One thing is certain; there is nobody else like Heathcliff in literary history, and nor will there ever be.
 While I’ve never been Team Heathcliff, I personally believe that Emily created an anti-hero rather than a villain.
 He is an incredibly complex character and there are moments in Wuthering Heights where he is far from being the monster he is at other times, and I have to say that I’m not a fan of the current retroactive political correctness surrounding the character.
 Heathcliff is a product of the nineteenth century, and readers would do well to remember that.
 They would also do well to remember that Catherine is no angel.
 She is selfish, demanding, manipulative, possessive, spiteful, and violent, and yet she doesn’t attract the same kind of criticism from scholars.
 Cathy’s soul really is made of whatever Heathcliff’s is.
 I have read many articles regarding Wuthering Heights recently, and the focus is never on Cathy’s abysmal behaviour.
 Could this all boil down to gender issues?
 Food for thought.

-Meanwhile, if you want a twenty first century Heathcliff to analyse from a modern critical and political perspective, then look no further than Juliet Bell’s excellent re-telling of Emily’s novel, The Heights.
-You can read my review of it here.
+Meanwhile, if you want a twenty-first-century Heathcliff to analyse from a modern critical and political perspective, then look no further than Juliet Bell’s excellent re-telling of Emily’s novel, The Heights.

 Mr. Rochester – Jane Eyre by Charlotte Brontë